Munster, Ontario: History

 After the amalgamation into the City of Ottawa, some in Munster, as a rural suburb of the city, remain opposed to the amalgamation - refer to Carleton County, Ontario for more information.

+Geography

 Munster has a restaurant, United Church, Loyal Orange Lodge # 917 (warrant issued in 1875), Ladies Orange Benevolent Association # 164, Apprentice Boys of Derry - No Surrender Club - Ottawa Branch and is the site of Saunders Farm, which has outdoor mazes and a Halloween theme park.

 Munster is named after the province of Munster, in Ireland.

 Public high school students in this area go to South Carleton High School in Richmond and middle school students go to Goulbourn Middle School.
 The Ottawa-Carleton District School Board used to run an elementary school named Munster Elementary School which closed in 2015.